-Here at Gerald Giles, we treat environmental issues very seriously and ensure we adhere to the WEEE guidelines closely.
-When purchasing a new appliance from us, if you need us to dispose of your old appliance we will collect it and arrange for the unit to be recycled.
+At Snellings and Gerald Giles, we treat environmental issues very seriously and ensure we adhere to the WEEE guidelines closely.
+When purchasing a new appliance from us, if you need us to remove your old appliance we will collect it and arrange for the unit to be recycled.
 The recycling service is completely free, we just make a nominal charge for transportation costs.
-If you would like further details please get in touch
+If you would like further details please get in touch.

 Recycling your old electricals is easy!